georgeliu95/TensorRT/demo/Diffusion/README.md

 # Restrictions

-- The demo supports upto 16 simultaneous prompts (maximum batch size) per inference.
+- This demo supports upto 16 simultaneous prompts (maximum batch size) per inference.
 - TensorRT engines must be re-generated if the image dimensions change (default = 512x512)
-  - Dynamic image shapes will be supported in our subsequent release.
+  - Dynamic image shapes will be supported in a subsequent release.